ToshiZ/stock./README.md

 16. `heroku open`
 17. A window will open with your app online

-## Please open an issue if
-* you have any suggestion to improve this project
-* you noticed any problem or error
-* you have a question

-## To do
-* More tests

 ## Running unit tests
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).